-No, this is not going to be a poor taste financial markets joke, but there is a very simple linkage between them which, when you understand it, could provide you with a very interesting financial opportunity.
+No, this is not going to be a poor taste financial markets joke.
+But there is a very simple linkage between them.
+Which when you understand it.
+And could provide you with a very interesting financial opportunity.

 Before the opportunity, the background, and this dives into the area of neuro-finance.
 Anticipation is an incredible thing – the excitement, the wonder, the build up.
 When studying the human brain, how it works etc, the process of anticipation releases a chemical called norepinephrine.

 This surge in adrenalin creates tension and causes our heart rate, breathing and even blood sugar to change, all of which is part the crocodile part of the brain that decides fight or flight.

 Have you ever really looked forward to something?

 As you may appreciate, the anticipation is sometimes better than the actual reward itself.
 Think about looking forward to a bar of chocolate, that first beer (the second never tastes as good), buying a new car and plenty of other things.